-Iranian women were allowed inside a football stadium to watch a World Cup game alongside men last night.
+Iranian women were allowed inside a football stadium alongside men last night to watch the live broadcast of a World Cup game.

-Iran was playing Spain in the second round of Group B games.
+Iran was playing Spain in the second round of Group B games in Russia.

 Although the national team lost, it was an amazing victory for Iranian women.
-They haven't been allowed into stadiums since the 1979 revolution.
+They hadn't been allowed into stadiums since the 1979 Islamic Revolution.

-It initially appeared that women wouldn't be allowed into the stadium, despite promises from the governor of Tehran, Iran's capital.
+It initially appeared that women wouldn't be admitted to the stadium, despite promises from the governor of Tehran, Iran's capital.

 But scores turned up at Tehran's Azadi Stadium anyway, and when women were refused access, both men and women protested outside.